jjuanramos/blog/content/posts/planning2022.md

 2. **Databases**.
 I have been following Jamie Brandon's [Dida](https://github.com/jamii/dida) and it is super inspiring.
 3. I currently work as an analytics engineer, and most popular solutions related to **real-time data** feel super complex and heavy (talking about you, Kafka).
 I would like to better understand why.

 Nevertheless, I studied Business in college 🙃.
 This means that I lack the foundations needed to fully grasp how most of the software mentioned above works.

-Thus, this year I would love to improve my CS fundamentals in order to be able to be more comfortable playing around with Roc, Dida and other cool projects.
+Thus, this year **I want to improve my CS fundamentals** in order to be able to be more comfortable playing around with Roc, Dida and other cool projects.

 I have taken a look at the content of [teachyourselfcs](https://teachyourselfcs.com/) several times and I love the idea of it, but being self-taught is hard enough as it is, and putting myself in front of a huge theory book is just going to make me run away from learning anything at all.

 Instead, I took a series of books that implement stuff and will go along with those.
-My brain works better with the kind of philosophy the folks at [fast.ai](https://www.fast.ai/) follow: **Build whatever first and, once you do, peek under to see how it works.**
+My brain works better with the kind of philosophy the folks at [fast.ai](https://www.fast.ai/) follow: Build whatever first and, once you do, peek under to see how it works.

 So, for 2022 I would like to:
 - Learn about Go by going over [Go by Example](https://gobyexample.com/).